 Now for the other leg.
 Fold the pants so the altered leg is on top of the unaltered leg.
 Match up the legs as best as you can.
 Match the tops of the waistband on the outside edge.

 Fold and pin back the altered leg so you can see where the new side seam on the upper leg lays on the bottom leg.
 This is where you will mark on the bottom leg.
 You want to transfer the top line to the bottom leg.
-It sounds complicated but once in front of you you will know where to mark.
+It sounds complicated but once the pants are laying in front of you, you will know where to mark.
 You could also use transfer paper and a tracing wheel.

 (Notice that my pockets do not line up.
-However I knew the legs were matched because the top of the waist band and the side seams were lining up perfectly.
+However, I knew the legs were matched because the top of the waist band and the side seams were lining up perfectly.
 I figured the pockets were just off from the pants original production.
-Garment workers have to work so fast that little mistakes are made.)
+Garment workers have to work so fast that little mistakes like this are made.)

 Mark your new guide line.
 Use a hip curve or other tool (your eye) to straighten out this new line where needed.
 Sew it up.